Negative-light/PUBLIC_VUALT/GABC SS-The Utility and Purpose of Angles.md

 # Future Lessons
-- Angles Activites in the current world
+- Angles Activates in the current world